5 cd Command Tricks All Command Line Users Should Know

 1: Go Back

-Think of this as a back button for the command line, because it doesn’t matter what your pwd (present working directory) is, it will always take you back to where you were immediately before the present directory.
+The “Go Back a Directory” trick can be thought of like a back button for the command line, because it doesn’t matter what your pwd (present working directory) is, it will always take you back to where you were immediately before the present directory.

 Try it out yourself, navigate to a deep folder structure then type cd – to jump back to where you were.
-You can repeat the command to keep going back too.
+You can repeat the command to keep going back and forth too, essentially toggling two directory locations.

 2: Go Home